ENDERastronaute/webserv/README.md

 1. Add right click menu
 2. Add draggable/put down component (files)
-3. Add customizable routes ?
-4. Add a tutorial
+3. Add a tutorial
-5. Add customizable styles
+4. Add customizable styles

 # Known bugs

 Here's a list of known bugs

-- Sometimes apps cannot closed and json gets bugged
-- A single app can appear more than once in the json
+- Sometimes display can bug and apps may need a refresh to be closed.
+- Terminal doesn't work.